animaltraits/animaltraits.github.io/docs/index.md

 Herberstein, M. E. et al. 2021.
 An animal trait database for body mass, metabolic rate and brain size.

 The database can be freely reused, even commercially, provided you give appropriate credit.
-If you use the database in your research, please cite the paper.
+If you use the database in your research, please cite the paper, and, when possible, also cite the original data sources which are identified in the database.

 The distinctive value of this new animal trait database is four-fold:
 <ol class="descr-list">